matatk/element-highlighter/README.md

 Acknowledgements
 ----------------

-Jeremiah Rogers for the idea of using landmarks to demarcate matches.
-We had talked about more amusing but unfortunately unimplementable (due to the need to track assistive technologies' virtual cursors) ideas, such as playing sounds when entering/leaving matching elements, but landmarks are more robust, and less invasive.
+[@TPGJRogers](https://github.com/TPGJRogers) for the idea of using landmarks to demarcate matches.
+We had talked about more amusing ideas, such as playing sounds when entering/leaving matching elements, but that would've required code running within the user's assistive technology.

-MDN and StackOverflow for help as ever.
+MDN and StackOverflow for help, as ever.